mParticle/docs/src/pages/developers/sdk/ios/event-tracking/index.md

 - an "application info" object containing application metadata such as app version

-Please see the [events API reference](/developers/server/) for more information on the schema of mParticle batch uploads, and see the [iOS SDK configuration guide](/developers/sdk/ios/getting-started/#event-upload-interval) for more information on how events are persisted and uploaded.
+See the [Events API](/developers/server/http/) for more information on the schema of mParticle batch uploads, and see the [iOS SDK configuration guide](/developers/sdk/ios/getting-started/#event-upload-interval) for more information on how events are persisted and uploaded.

 ## Event Types

-An "event" can represent almost any form of activity in your app.
+An event can represent almost any form of activity in your app.
 Some events are collected automatically by the SDK whereas others must be collected manually.

 #### Automatically tracked events